Echo Vascular Technician: Job Duties and Requirements

 The body's blood circulation system is the focus of the echo vascular technician.
 Most echo vascular technicians, commonly known by the titles of 'vascular technologist' or 'vascular sonographer,' go to community colleges for a two-year associate's degree, while the rest earn baccalaureates in four years.
 Keep reading to further explore the requirements and benefits of this occupation.

 Echo vascular techs can earn from a one-year certificate to a four-year bachelor's degree, according to CAAHEP, the Commission on Accreditation of Allied Health Education Programs.
-As of October 2013, the CAAHEP lists 60 accredited vascular sonography programs in the U.S. (www.caahep.org).
+As of 2016, the CAAHEP lists over 70 accredited diagnostic medical sonography programs with vascular concentrations in the U.S.

 The echo vascular tech operates ultrasound equipment that bounces high-frequency waves off the body's blood vessels (except for the heart's vessels, says the Society of Vascular Ultrasound's website, www.svunet.org).
 The vessels' resulting echoes are represented as video images showing how the vessels are functioning.
 The echo vascular tech needs essentially the same skills as those of an echocardiology technician, such as thorough knowledge of Doppler ultrasound.